adm077/git_assignment_HeroVired/README.md

 # git_assignment_HeroVired
 CalculatorPlus.

 I have developed a Python application called "CalculatorPlus."
 The application provides basic arithmetic operations, such as addition, subtraction, multiplication, and division.

-To do this
+**Step I**
-  I have created a repo named #git_assignment_HeroVired
+ - I have created a repo named **git_assignment_HeroVired**
+ - Under this repo created a ‘dev’ branch & implemented the basic arithmetic operations
+ - Test it & release the first version i.e. version v1.0

+**Step II**
-Your task is to implement a new feature that adds support for calculating the square root of a number.
+  - Implemented the function to calculate the square root of a number.
+  - First created a new branch feature/sqrt under 'dev'
+  - Add the .py codes for sqrt feature & Test it & release the second version i.e. version v2.0